 - Add all three cans of beans (one puréed and two drained) to the soup pot with the vegetables.
 Also add 1/4 tsp dried thyme, some freshly cracked pepper (about 10 cranks of a pepper mill), and 2 cups chicken broth.
 Stir to combine, then turn the heat up to medium-high and allow the soup to come to a boil.

 - Once it reaches a boil, turn the heat down to medium and allow the soup to continue to boil for 15 minutes, stirring occasionally.
 As the soup boils it will reduce and thicken.
-If the soup becomes too thick, add more vegetable broth or water to achieve your desired soup consistency.
+If the soup becomes too thick, add more chicken broth or water to achieve your desired soup consistency.

 - After the soup has boiled for 15 minutes and has thickened, stir the cooked ham back into the soup.
 Give the soup a taste and adjust the salt or pepper to your liking.
 I did not add any additional salt, but I did top each bowl with a little fresh pepper.
 Serve hot!